rebelsky/tec154/outlines/summaries/perspectives-3.md

-We conclude this group of explorations by considering three authors who suggest that we should revisit the ways in which we develop technologies.
+We consider a pair of relatively recent readings and what they say not only about a potential technological future, but also about ways to look at technologies.